IBM-Cloud/architecture-icons/README.md

 #### Stencil Index/Inventory

-Based on categories listed in the [overview section](#overview) section, several xml files are provided with groups of stencils, however, for convenience, an All-In-One xml (`ibm_all_in_one.xml`) file containing all shapes across categories is also provided and kept up to date under [drawio/stencils/2.0](/drawio/stencils/2.0).
+Several xml files are provided with groups of stencils, however, for convenience, an All-In-One xml (`ibm_all_in_one.xml`) file containing all shapes across categories is also provided and kept up to date under [drawio/stencils/2.0](/drawio/stencils/2.0).

 [Click here to open](drawio/stencils/2.0/Index.tsv)